Supported data formats and types

 Boolean

-• Content: A boolean column stores data of an attribute that can only take on two values, such as “true” an “false”
+- Content: A boolean column stores data of an attribute that can only take one of two values, either “true” or “false”

 Date